Greszy/lab_week9/README.md

 The Ip address can change depending on the location or number of runs.
 Google has multiple servers all across the world so a clients request is probably directed to the best location.
 Google also manages the load of requests, if one server is overloaded some requests are sent to another server.

+nslookup

+Does the domain returned from nslookup match?
+If not, why not?

+The domain name from nslookup does not match the domain name use with ping command.
+This is because a few domain names are assigned to one IP address.

 Core Tools

 curl and wget